-The book is based on a true story, a crime classic published in 1994, set in a world of highly original literary characters who only required the author to weave their tales together to produce this compelling gothic tale of a Savannah society.
-Settling back on the veranda of the lodge, mug of tea in hand, I travelled to America to be alarmed, entertained and to laugh out loud with these overtly colourful characters.
+"Midnight in the Garden of Good and Evil" is based on a true story.
+A crime classic published in 1994, set in a world of highly original literary characters who only require the author to weave their tales together to produce this compelling gothic tale of a Savannah society.
+Settling back, mug of tea in hand, I travelled to America to be alarmed, entertained, to laugh out loud and gasp in shock with these overtly colourful characters.

 The main narrative of the book is the shooting of Danny Hansford.
 Shots are heard ringing out of the home of respected antiques dealer Jim Williams in the early hours of 2nd May 1981.
 For a decade, the question that required an answer was whether the shooting was murder or self-defence.
 Jim Williams maintained that the killing was in self-defence and that Danny (his employee and also a male prostitute) was prone to losing his temper, and, on this occasion, had grabbed a gun that was on display and pointed it at him.
 He had therefore shot back to protect himself and he testified that the murder had not been premeditated in any way.
 The complexities around the shooting, and a desire for the truth led to four murder trials taking place; the fourth eventually being moved outside of Savannah so that a different jury could be sworn in.